Quantum groups of Borcherds-Cartan type and Khovanov-Lauda-Rouquier algebras: Quantum groups of Borcherds-Cartan type

-2mm We introduce a class of quantum groups associated to quivers with loops.
-These quantum groups are specific subalgebras of the {\it quantum Borcherds-Bozec algebras} introduced in \cite{Bozec2014b}, and they possess a geometric setting, arising from the complete flag varieties linked to quivers with loops.
-2mm
+We introduce a class of quantum groups associated with quivers that may contain loops.
+These algebras appear as subalgebras of the quantum groups constructed in \cite{Bozec2014b} and admit a geometric realization in terms of complete flag varieties associated with arbitrary quivers.